E-r-1-c/networking-labs/01-layer2-switching/04-layer2-security-hardening/README.md

 ![DHCP Snooping Verification](./images/04-dhcp-snooping.png)

-The output confirmed that DHCP Snooping was active for VLAN 10, `Fa0/1` was trusted, and the access ports remained untrusted.
+The output confirmed that:

+- DHCP Snooping was enabled for VLAN 10
+- `Fa0/1` was configured as trusted
+- The access ports remained untrusted

 ---